Xiangyang1984/Gcluster/README.md

 ## Usage
 ***
 It is very simple to use Gcluster.
-First, you should prepare input data (Genbank_file_directory, and a list of gene of interest); then, users could run Gcluster like this; finally, after a figure created, it can be modified by adjusting the parameters (refer to [Detailed Explanations for Arguments](#detailed-explanations-for-arguments-in-gcluster)) or editing the gene label, and re-run Gcluster to obtain a high-quality figure.
-The brief overview of running the Gcluster is as follows:
+First, prepare input datas (must containing Genbank_file_directory, and interested_gene_file); then, run Gcluster like this "perl Gcluster.pl -dir Genbank_file_directory -gene interested_gene_file", and a figure is will be created; finally, customize the figure by adjusting the parameters (please refer to [Detailed Explanations for Arguments](#detailed-explanations-for-arguments-in-gcluster)) or editing the gene label, and re-run Gcluster to obtain a high-quality figure.

 ### Preparation of Input Data

-To run Gcluster, users only need to prepare two mandatory input datas: (1) Genbank_file_directory, a directory containing annotated genomes in GenBank format, and (2) a list of gene of interest.
-In addition, if a strain_reorder_file or a phylogenetic_file provided, Gcluster can sort the genomes context according to the strain ordering infomation, or map the genome contexts to the phylogenetic tree.
+To run Gcluster, users only need to prepare two mandatory input datas: (1) Genbank_file_directory and (2) a list of gene of interest.
+In addition, if a strain_reorder_file or a phylogenetic_file provided, Gcluster can sort the genomes context according to the strain ordering infomation, or auto-map the genome contexts to the phylogenetic tree.

-Four input data are as follows:
+Four input datas are as follows:

 #### Genbank_file_directory (mandatory option)
 Genbank_file_directory: a directory containing annotated genomes as Genbank format file (e.g. [test_data/gbk](https://github.com/Xiangyang1984/Gcluster/tree/master/test_data/gbk)).